ZenCleanz-Brain/ZC-Brain-Knowledge-Base/PUBLISHED FOLDERS MASTER/Products Related/5 elements/EARTH_-_Digestive_System.md

 ## Summary

-The ONE product line (Plum, Cacao, and Oat Formulas) targets gut detox, nourishment, and healing through a blend of fibers, enzymes, probiotics, and phytonutrients.
+The Intestinal Management Powders (Plum, Cacao, and Oat Formulas) targets gut detox, nourishment, and healing through a blend of fibers, enzymes, probiotics, and phytonutrients.
 These ingredients:

 **Detox:** Promote toxin removal through enhanced bowel movements and microbial balance.